pulse2percept/pulse2percept/doc/topics/units.rst

     ArgusII(rot=45 * deg)        # equivalent
     ArgusII(rot=np.pi / 4 * rad) # equivalent

-``dva`` is deliberately a different dimension: it measures visual angle, which only becomes a rotation or a retinal distance through a visual field map.
-So ``rot=45 * dva`` raises rather than being read as 45 degrees.
+``dva`` is deliberately a different dimension: it describes coordinates or extent in the visual field, whereas ``deg`` and ``rad`` describe geometric rotation.
+A visual field map converts visual-field coordinates to retinal or cortical positions; it does not make ``dva`` interchangeable with geometric angle.

 Threshold-relative amplitude
 ----------------------------

+Some models (e.g., :py:class:`~pulse2percept.models.BiphasicAxonMapModel`)
-``xTh`` means a multiple of perceptual threshold, not a current.
-This matters for :py:class:`~pulse2percept.models.BiphasicAxonMapModel`, whose amplitude terms are defined relative to threshold.
+operate on ``xTh``, which means a multiple of perceptual threshold, rather than raw current.

+Thresholds can be stored in ``implant.thresholds``.
+When they are set, pulses expressed in ``xTh`` will be automatically converted to microamps:

 .. code-block:: python